binkley/homebrewery-files/witch.md

 #### Level 3: Inner Discovery

-Your herbal knowledge or your voice borders on the supernatural.
+Your herbal knowledge and your voice borders on the supernatural.

 You gain proficiency in your choice of the _Nature_ or _Performance_ skill.
 If you are already proficient in the chosen skill, you gain **expertise** and double your proficiency bonus for any ability check you make using that skill.

+You gain **expertise** with the _disguise kit_ or _herbalism kit_ and double your proficiency bonus for any check using the tool you chose.
+Additionally, when you use your disguise kit to craft a _Costume_ or your herbalism kit to brew a _Potion of Healing_, the time and cost required are halved for you.

 #### Level 3: Maiden Spells